material-components/material-components-android/docs/theming/Motion.md

 #### Fade through slide variant

-The below will create a fade through between Fragments which fades Fragment A out (without a scale) and fades Fragment B in with a _slide_ instead of a scale.
+The code below will create a fade through between Fragments which fades Fragment A out (without a scale) and fades Fragment B in with a *slide* instead of a scale.

 ```kt
 // FragmentA.kt